The Climate Reality Project

 The Climate Reality Project is a non-profit organization involved in education and advocacy related to climate change.
 The Climate Reality Project came into being in July 2011 as the consolidation of two environmental groups, the Alliance for Climate Protection and The Climate Project, both of which were founded by Al Gore.
 Among its activities, The Climate Reality Project hosts an annual event called 24 Hours of Reality.

 Overview

 The Climate Reality Project is focused on climate change education and advocating for climate solutions available today.
 The organization is a consolidation of two environmental organizations, the Alliance for Climate Protection and the Climate Project, both founded in 2006 by former U.S. Vice President Al Gore.

 Gore currently serves as chairman of the board of directors.

 As of 2021, the organization said it operated 10 branches worldwide and was active in 170 countries.

+The Climate Reality Project, has been growing drastically over the past few years.
+The Climate Reality Project now has a global network of 3.5 million.
+With this gross network this project is aiming to construct a sustainable net zero future.
+This group of people has four campaigns worldwide to help people be more sustainable so that our world is a cleaner place for people to live.
+The goal of this group is to reach true net zero by the year 2050.
+Another goal of this organization is to halve the global emissions by 2030.
+This project offers speeches of professionals to inform and teach the public about the climate crisis.
+This group of people aim to tell the truth about climate.
+The Climate Reality Project tries very hard to stop new fossil fuels projects from being built while also tries to shut down fossil fuel projects that are up and running.